North-Sea-Transition-Authority/pipeline-works-authorisations/README.md

   SELECT ANY SEQUENCE,
   CREATE ANY PROCEDURE,
   GRANT ANY OBJECT PRIVILEGE
-TO pipelines_xx_flyway WITH ADMIN OPTION
+TO pwa_xx_flyway WITH ADMIN OPTION
 /
 ```
 This user must be created before the app runs for the first time on a new DB.
 All migrations will be run by this flyway user.